aFuzzyBear/astro-ui/docs/XElement/sarahEdits/GettingStarted.md

 ## `<Counter>`

 Let's create our own interactive `<Counter>` component.
-Note that this time, we will need to import multiple XElement components, one to represent each HTML element we wish to create.
+Note that this time, we will need to declare a few different XElements, one to represent each HTML element we wish to create.

 Our counter requires two buttons, as well as a counter display.
 We also need to create a parent `<Counter>` container element.